Accessibility Checkpoint Section 508 1194.22 (o)

 Provide a way to skip repetitive navigation links.

-Without a skip link, screen readers read out the navigation links on every page before reading the page content.
-Headings can be a substitute in limited circumstances, but they’re not used by all screen reader users, and many other assistive technology users have no way to navigate via headings.
+Without skip links, keyboard users must tab through the navigation links to get to page content.
+Headings and landmarks allow screen reader users to skip navigation, but don’t work for other keyboard users.
 Add a «Skip to Content» link at the start of the document hidden offscreen by CSS, and made visible on focus, so it’s available to keyboard and screen reader users:

 <a class=«accessible» href=«#main»>[Skip to Content]</a>

 Note: Section 508 checkpoints (a) through (k) are equivalent to WCAG 1 level A checkpoints.

 - 5.20 Jan 2016 Improved skip link detection.